-Mathematics, developed by the Connections in mathematics faculty at CVGS. incorporates recommendations and standards from NCTM and AAAS' Project 2061.
-This project-based course provides students with introductory experiences in symbolic logic, graph theory, probability, mathematics of finance, statistics, differential calculus, systems of equations and 3-D Emphasis is placed on conceptual modelina. understanding, solving real world applications, increased use of technology (spreadsheets, computer algebra systems, VRML editor and the internet), and fostering mathematical reasoning and communication.
+Connections in Mathematics, developed by the mathematics faculty CVGS. incorporates at recommendations and standards from NCTM and AAAS' Project 2061.
+This project-based course provides students with introductory experiences in symbolic logic, graph theory, probability, mathematics of finance, statistics, differential calculus, systems of equations and 3-D Emphasis is placed on conceptual modeling. understanding, solving real world applications, increased use of technology (spreadsheets, computer algebra systems, VRML editor and the internet), and fostering mathematical reasoning and communication.